 Interested in hiring someone to build a concrete patio?
-Costs typically start at $6 per square foot for a basic patio and range up to $15 or more per sq. ft. for a complex design.
+The average cost of adding a concrete patio typically starts at $6 per square foot for a basic patio and can go up to $15 or more per sq. ft. for a complex design.

-To break it down, the cost to build a concrete patio depends on the following needs and requests:
+To break it down, the concrete cost for a patio depends on the following needs and requests:

 - size and thickness (4" thick is the norm)